Weiskittel family

 The Weiskittel family were a once prominent German immigrant family in Baltimore, Maryland from about 1850 to 1962.
 They owned two iron foundries that were at one time the largest stove manufacturers in Baltimore.
 The companies, A. Weiskittel & Son and Harry C. Weiskittel Company employed thousands of workers over a 112-year period across three generations of Weiskittel owners.
-The family left a number of historic structures including the Weiskittel-Roehle Burial Vault in Loudon Park Cemetery, and the Weiskittel House in Fells Point, both included in the National Register of Historic Places.
 A family dispute in 1930 caused an acrimonious fork of the company along family lines, followed by a series of sudden deaths that disrupted the generational succession.
 By 1962, both companies had been dissolved or sold.
+The family built a number of historic structures including the Weiskittel-Roehle Burial Vault in Loudon Park Cemetery, and the Weiskittel House in Fells Point, both included in the National Register of Historic Places.